intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 The most common input is 2D.

-When you use this layer as the first layer of a model, you need to provide the argument inputShape (a Single Shape, does not include the batch dimension).

 **Scala:**
 ```scala
 SparseDense(outputDim, init = "glorot_uniform", activation = null, wRegularizer = null, bRegularizer = null, backwardStart = -1, backwardLength = -1, initWeight = null, initBias = null, initGradWeight = null, initGradBias = null, bias = true, inputShape = null)